gregmulvihill/orchestrate-ai/README.md

 # Orchestrate-AI

+> **⚠️ PRE-ALPHA WARNING ⚠️**
+> This project is in pre-alpha stage.
+The content has been created conceptually but has not been tested.
+Proceed with caution as significant changes may occur before the first stable release.

 An orchestrated AI system for accelerating project development through self-improving infrastructure.

 ## Overview

 Orchestrate-AI is designed as a self-improving infrastructure that rapidly iterates on both technology and business strategy.
 By establishing an early revenue stream, it aims to create a sustainable engine for growth, ensuring long-term success in the evolving AI landscape.

-Orchestrate-AI is part of a larger ecosystem:
-- It provides strategic direction and task prioritization to [Automated-Dev-Agents (ADCA)](https://github.com/gregmulvihill/automated-dev-agents)
-- It leverages [Multi-Tiered Memory Architecture (MTMA)](https://github.com/gregmulvihill/multi-tiered-memory-architecture) for persistent memory and knowledge management

-## Ecosystem Architecture

-Orchestrate-AI functions as the strategic/business layer in a three-tier architecture:
+Orchestrate-AI is the top-level strategic component in a three-tier AI development ecosystem:

 ```
 ┌─────────────────────────────────────────────────┐
-│ ORCHESTRATE-AI (This Repository)                │
+│ ORCHESTRATE-AI                                  │
 │ (Strategic Orchestration & Business Logic)      │
 └────────────────────────┬────────────────────────┘
                          │